mpalash/aliakbarmehta/_content/ballad-~-not-on-noah’s-ark-but-on-the-raft-of-the-medusa.md

 ---
 layout: content
 title: >-
-  Ballad ~ Not on Noah’s Ark, but on the Raft of the Medusa: Recent Works by Ali Akbar Mehta
+  Ballad ~ Not on Noah’s Ark, but on the Raft of the Medusa
+subtitle: Recent Works by Ali Akbar Mehta
 parent: 'Ballad of the War that Never Was, and Other Basterdised Myths'
 tag: text
 pubdate: '2011'